alexbotello/requests/README.md

 # requests
 A package utility that lets me make various requests in Go

+Disclaimer: This is just a collection of abstractions that I use for my own personal projects and is not meant to be a "serious" Go Package.
+The code documented here is for my own benefit and learning

 ### The Requestor Interface
 ```go
 type Requestor interface {